ComposableFi/composable/docs/docs/products/cosmwasm/writing-smart-contracts-with-cosmwasm.md

 communicate cross-chain between all of the chains linked on the IBC protocol.
 It enables dApps to function as smart contracts on Cosmos chains, without the need to develop a new chain.

 A key feature of CosmWasm is that it allows for multi-chain contracts; one dApp, one contract, but multiple chains.
-Any chain using the Cosmos SDK can easily integrate the CosmWasm module, which is built to maintain low overhead on systems demand.
+Until now, any chain using the Cosmos SDK can easily integrate the CosmWasm module, which is built to maintain low overhead on systems demand.
+As a result of our development of pallet-CosmWasm, any parachain can integrate and adopt the CosmWasm framework for their chain.

 CosmWasm allows for composition across multiple chains and migration to other chains, with built-in, permissioned, pre-contract migration functionality.
 As such, CosmWasm is designed to connect different blockchains, and allows users to benefit from the utility across chains instead of being forced to choose between them.